 America in the World Consortium (AWC)

-The Kissinger Center and Johns Hopkins SAIS have partnered with Duke University and the University of Texas at Austin to launch the America in the World Consortium (AWC)
+The Henry A. Kissinger Center for Global Affairs and Johns Hopkins SAIS have partnered with Duke University, the University of Texas at Austin, and the University of Florida to launch the America in the World Consortium (AWC)

 The America in the World Consortium aims to prepare the next generation to confront geopolitical challenges and understand American national interests abroad to participate in the debate about America’s role in the world.
-The Kissinger Center, together with the Philip Merrill Center for Strategic Studies at SAIS, oversees activities at the undergraduate, master's, and doctoral levels of education.
+The Henry A. Kissinger Center for Global Affairs, together with the Philip Merrill Center for Strategic Studies at SAIS, oversees activities at the undergraduate, master's, and doctoral levels of education.

 Connecting with Policymakers